FastAPI-MCP

 Yes, FastAPI-MCP is open source and available under the MIT License license.
 You can use it freely in both personal and commercial projects.

-Explore all apis servers available in the MCPgee directory.
+Explore all developer tools servers available in the MCPgee directory.
 Each server includes setup guides for Claude, Cursor, and VS Code.

 Quick Config Preview